Skip to Site Header Skip to Main Content Skip to Footer

 Cooler Sleepwear

-Try to stay in a cool environment and wear loose, lightweight clothing.
+Try to stay in a cool environment and wear loose, lightweight clothing that can help manage hot flashes.
 Additionally, select the right clothing for the bed.
 That giveaway-free polyester T-shirt isn’t the best option when it comes to getting a good night’s rest.
-Cotton is one of the best breathable options in order to stay cool.
+Cotton is one of the best breathable options for staying cool.

-Did You Know: Cotton and bamboo sheets provide breathability.
+Did You Know: Cotton, bamboo or eucalyptus sheets provide breathability.

 Create a Cool Sleep Environment

-Did You Know: The key to combating the hot flashes that accompany these three menopausal stages and keep women from getting great sleep is controlling your body's temperature.
+Did You Know: The key to combating severe hot flashes that accompany these three menopausal stages and keep women from getting great sleep is controlling your body's temperature.

 Read More: Greater Than 50% Reduction in Hot Flash Severity and Frequency